A judge has dismissed Fargo's challenge to North Dakota restrictions on local gun control

 In its lawsuit, the city said it doesn’t want residents to use their homes as gun stores but added that the case hits at a larger issue of whether the Legislature can “strip away” Fargo’s home rule powers, which allow the city certain authority, such as zoning public and private property.

-Republican Rep. Ben Koppelman, the 2023 bill's sponsor, told a Senate panel last year that the issue came to greater attention in 2016 when, because of the ordinance, the federal Bureau of Alcohol, Tobacco, Firearms and Explosives refused to renew the federal firearms licenses of Fargo dealers who sold out of their homes.
+Republican Rep. Ben Koppelman, the 2023 bill's sponsor, told a Senate panel last year that the issue came to greater attention in 2016 when, because of the ordinance, the ATF refused to renew the federal firearms licenses of Fargo dealers who sold out of their homes.
 At issue in the bill was whether gun regulations should be a locally or state-controlled issue, he previously said.

-Koppelman did not immediately respond to a text message for comment on the lawsuit's dismissal.
+Koppelman welcomed the ruling as the right decision upholding that there are “certain things reserved under the jurisdiction of only the state.”
+Likely less than a dozen dealers were affected when Fargo's ordinance came to a head, and as few as five or six dealers might remain now, he said.

+“I think that if the desire is for the city of Fargo to be like a stand-alone kingdom or city-state or whatever they wish they could be, obviously this didn't go their way,” Koppelman said.